3 Ecologies Instituteis creating an experimental platform for collaborative learning

 - the 3Ecologies Books imprint at Punctum Books, featuring the Immediations book series (a continuation of the book series developed by SenseLab at Open Humanities Press).
 3Ecologies books are available free of charge in PDF format.
 Paperback copies are available for a charge from Punctum Books and online book marketers.

-- networked research projects such as the ongoing Immediations project, initiated by the SenseLab in 2012.
+- networked research projects such as the Immediations project run by 3Ecologies' progenitor the SenseLab from 2012-2018.

 HOW YOU CAN PARTICIPATE